-- Protecting children from maltreatment. - Preventing impairment of children's mental and/or physical health or development. - Ensuring children are growing up in circumstances consistent with the provision of safe and effective care. - Undertaking that role so as to enable children to have optimum life chances so they can enter adulthood successfully. - Educating children to enable them to live safely now and in the future; and - Taking action to ensure the above aims are made and escalating concerns if the trust perceives other parties are not fulfilling their statutory obligations.
+- Protecting children from maltreatment. - Preventing impairment of children's mental and/or physical health or development. - Ensuring children are growing up in circumstances consistent with the provision of safe and effective care. - Taking action to enable children to have optimum life chances so they can enter adulthood successfully. - Educating children to enable them to live safely now and in the future; and - Taking action to ensure the above aims are made and escalating concerns if the trust perceives other parties are not fulfilling their statutory obligations.